2011 Egyptian revolution: Inheritance of power

-Mubarak's younger son was expected to succeed his father as the next president of Egypt in 2000.
+Mubarak's younger son, Gamal Mubarak, was rumoured in 2000 to succeed his father as the next president of Egypt.
 Gamal began receiving attention from the Egyptian media, since there were apparently no other heirs to the presidency.
-Bashar al-Assad's rise to power in Syria in June 2000, hours after Hafez al-Assad's death, sparked debate in the Egyptian press about the prospects for a similar scenario in Cairo.
+Bashar al-Assad's rise to power in Syria in June 2000, after the death of his father Hafez, sparked debate in the Egyptian press about the prospects for a similar scenario in Cairo.

 During the years after Mubarak's 2005 re-election, several left- and right-wing (primarily unofficial) political groups expressed opposition to the inheritance of power, demanded reforms and asked for a multi-candidate election.
 In 2006, with opposition increasing, Daily News Egypt reported an online campaign initiative (the National Initiative against Power Inheritance) demanding that Gamal reduce his power.
 The campaign said, "President Mubarak and his son constantly denied even the possibility of [succession].
 However, in reality they did the opposite, including amending the constitution to make sure that Gamal will be the only unchallenged candidate."

 During the decade, public perception grew that Gamal would succeed his father.
 He wielded increasing power as NDP deputy secretary general and chair of the party's policy committee.
 Analysts described Mubarak's last decade in power as "the age of Gamal Mubarak".
 With his father's health declining and no appointed vice-president, Gamal was considered Egypt's de facto president by some.
-Although Gamal and Hosni Mubarak denied an inheritance of power, Gamal could be elected; with Hosni Mubarak's presidential term set to expire in 2010, speculation existed that Gamal would run as the NDP candidate in 2011.
-However, after the January–February 2011 protest Gamal Mubarak said that he would not run for president in the 2011 elections.
+Although Gamal and his father denied an inheritance of power, he was speculated as likely to be chosen as the NDP candidate in the presidential election scheduled for 2011, when Hosni Mubarak's presidential term was set to expire.
+Gamal ultimately declined to run following the 2011 protests.

-Emergency law
+State-of-emergency law

-Emergency law (Law No. 162 of 1958) was enacted in the country after the 1967 Six-Day War.
-Although it was suspended for 18 months during the early 1980s, it has otherwise continuously been in effect since Anwar Sadat's 1981 assassination.
-Emergency law extended police powers, suspended constitutional rights, legalised censorship and abolished habeas corpus.
-It limits non-governmental political activity, including demonstrations, unapproved political organizations and unregistered financial donations.
-The Mubarak government has cited the threat of terrorism in extending emergency law, claiming that opposition groups such as the Muslim Brotherhood could gain power in Egypt if the government did not forgo parliamentary elections and suppress the group through emergency law.
-This has led to the imprisonment of activists without trial, illegal, undocumented and hidden detention facilities and the rejection of university, mosque and newspaper staff based on their political affiliation.
+Egypt was under a state of emergency since the assassination of Sadat in 1981, pursuant to Law No. 162 of 1958.
+A previous state of emergency was enacted in the 1967 Six-Day War before being lifted in 1980.
+Police powers were extended, constitutional rights and habeas corpus were effectively suspended and censorship was legalised as a result.
+The emergency law limited non-governmental political activity, including demonstrations, unapproved political organisations and unregistered financial donations.
+The Mubarak government cited the threat of terrorism in extending the state of emergency, claiming that opposition groups such as the Muslim Brotherhood could gain power in Egypt if the government did not forge parliamentary elections and suppress the group through emergency law.
+This led to the imprisonment of activists without trial, illegal, undocumented and hidden detention facilities and the rejection of university, mosque and newspaper staff based on their political affiliation.
 A December 2010 parliamentary election was preceded by a media crackdown, arrests, candidate bans (particularly Muslim Brotherhood candidates) and allegations of fraud due to the near-unanimous victory by the NDP in parliament.
-Human-rights organizations estimate that in 2010, between 5,000 and 10,000 people were in long-term detention without charge or trial.
+Human rights organizations estimated that in 2010, between 5,000 and 10,000 people were in long-term detention without charge or trial.